 - Keep food simple whether it’s just appetizers or an entire meal so you aren’t in the kitchen all evening.

 - Prep or cook as much ahead of time as possible.

 - Stay away from dips if you have a large crowd.
 Dips lose their eye appeal quickly!

 - Keep alcoholic beverages simple and let guests self-serve.
 Red and white wine or a signature drink, like these festive Cranberry Moscow Mules.

 - Accept help.
 This was and still is the hardest thing for me.
 You too?
 Let’s hold hands and work on it together.

 If you tried this Cheese and Charcuterie Board or any other recipe on the blog, don’t forget to leave a comment or star rating ~ I love hearing from you!

 - Cashews or other nuts

-Arrange cheese and meats on the platter first then fill in spaces with nuts, breads and garnishes
+- Arrange cheese and meats on the platter.
+Fill in spaces with nuts, breads and garnish.